rev-net/memo/pitch.md

 We need a growth-oriented solution that is sustainable, reliable, and massively scalable to help every business with an online growth presence – local and global – realize their potential in the upcoming tokenized economy.

 We think revnets might be it: A win-win-win openly accounted-for growth engine, for investors, builders, and retail customers of open source and beyond.
-Built by developers who've helped facilitate over $185 million in ETH payments over their past 4 years of experience building and marketing Ethereum-based tokenization infrastructure.
+Built by developers who've helped facilitate over $185 million in ETH payments over their past 4 years of experience building, securing, and marketing Ethereum-based tokenization infrastructure.

 Revnets resolve the three dilemmas above by creating financial networks that reliably benefit those who pay fees, invest, and stick around.
 They are great for startups, and a great exit strategy for established governance DAOs like UNI, ENS, ARB, and others who prefer tending towards autopilot growth.